Recording Connection Audio Institute - Learn One on One in a Real Recording Studio

 KEEP KNOCKING ON THE DOORS OF RECORD LABELS

 Not every closed door is completely closed.
-It never hurts to keep sending demos out to record companies, although it’s best to call ahead and get permission, so your music is somewhat expected.
+It never hurts to keep sending demos out to record companies, although it’s best to form some connections inside these companies and get permission first.
 Keep networking and handing music out to any insiders you know; you never know when your recording will be heard by the right person at the right time.